Humpadilo/sunspire-online/docs/roadmap/Sunspire_Online_Roadmap.md

 * The site render both cleanly

-# 2.8 – Minimum Required Fields per Type
+# 2.8 – Minimum Required Fields per Type - Complete

 These are the fields that should always exist.